pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ### Step 4: Certificate Creation and Validation

 If the certificateArn is not provided as a configuration, the code will create a new certificate.
-We need to set the AWS region to match the Project region, which is required for the ACM certificate.
+We set the AWS region to match the Project region, which ACM certificate requires.

 Then we create a new certificate.